241x-albatross/241x-albatross.github.io/_posts/2017-05-20-Problem-Set-2.md

 ---
 layout: post
-title: "Problem Set 2: System Identification"
+title: "Problem Set 2: Controls and New Plane Design"
 categories: journal
 tags: [documentation,sample]
-image:
-  feature: flight1.jpg
-  teaser: flight1.jpg
-  creditlink: ""
 ---

 We assembled a Bixler 3 RC aircraft and flew it to perform some system identification.